A caving couple will have a tight rock passageway named after them after a successful rescue using explosives.

-However, Main's height meant it was "difficult for him to get in and impossible for him to get out," police said.
+However, Mr Main's height meant it was "difficult for him to get in and impossible for him to get out," Nelson Police search and rescue spokesman Malcolm York said.

 Their fellow cavers contacted police about 9pm and were able to pass through blankets, heat packs and food to help the couple make it through the night.

-A three-man team from the Nelson Speleological Group (NSG) used miniature explosives to blast away a piece of rock about the size of a basketball to widen the passage for Main.
+The three-man team, from the Nelson Speleological Group (NSG), used miniature explosives to blast away a piece of rock about the size of a basketball to widen the passage for Mr Main.

 Dion Richards, from NSG, said the team had to navigate through 25m of "up and down crawly bits" before even reaching the squeeze.

-The couple were flown back to Nelson via helicopter and received minor medical treatment.
-They were to return to Christchurch today.
+The rescued couple were flown back to Nelson via helicopter and received minor medical treatment.

 They spent last night in Nelson and are returning to Christchurch today.

 Mr Patterson said they were keen cavers and he expected they would be back.
 "They will probably be a little bit more careful about what section they go into next time."

 Which of the two options for the proposed Rocks Rd upgrade do you prefer?Related story: (See story)